 Tailorable parameters • This step would not include ratings development if the appraisal context excludes the rating profile from the appraisal results.
-Exit criteria Consensus is obtained on the draft rating profile.
-Notes See Appendix C for details on the format and suggested use of the data tracking sheets.
+Exit criteria • Consensus is obtained on the draft rating profile.
+Notes See Appendix B for rating profile example.

 2.2.11 Develop Draft Findings